Tim Hicks (American football)

-Tim Hicks (born October 20, 1979) is a former American football quarterback who played three seasons in the Arena Football League with the Los Angeles Avengers and Alabama Vipers.
+Tim Hicks (born October 20, 1979) is an American professional former football quarterback who played three seasons in the Arena Football League with the Los Angeles Avengers and Alabama Vipers.
 He played college football at West Liberty State College and attended Lake Weir High School in Ocala, Florida.
 He was also a member of the Charleston Swamp Foxes, Wilkes-Barre/Scranton Pioneers, Nashville Kats, Bossier–Shreveport Battle Wings, Columbus Destroyers and Quad City Steamwheelers.